 Self-improvement is a particularly popular genre of books, with the number of publications doubling between 1972 and 2000 (du Plessis, 2020).

-It is apparent that these self-improvement books are highly sought after, and there is an intense hunger for self-betterment.
+It is apparent that self-improvement and self-improvement books are highly sought after, and there is an intense hunger for self-betterment.

-But what if these self-help books aren’t helping, and people are unable to make changes on their own?
+But what if self-help books on their own aren’t helping, and people are unable to make changes?

 Fortunately, this is where the valuable capabilities of a life skills coach can make all the difference.
 So, let’s see what a life skills coach does and how to become one.